maziz07/3-Daily-Porgrams/README.md

 **Description**:
 A simple expense tracker that allows adding expenses with descriptions and calculating the total.
 Illustrates practical use of classes, lists, and dictionaries for managing data.

+## Day 6

+### Program 1: Data Manipulation - Merge Sorted Lists
+**Concepts Covered**:
+- Lists and list operations
+- Merging algorithms

+**Description**:
+Merges two sorted lists into a single sorted list.
+This program demonstrates efficient data manipulation and merging techniques.

+### Program 2: Recursive Function - Calculate Factorial
+**Concepts Covered**:
+- Recursive functions
+- Basic mathematical concepts

+**Description**:
+Calculates the factorial of a given number using a recursive function, illustrating the concept of recursion in Python.

+### Program 3: Practical Script - Simple Timer
+**Concepts Covered**:
+- Using the `time` module
+- Looping and time delay

+**Description**:
+A practical script that functions as a countdown timer, showcasing the use of the `time` module for time-based operations in Python.

 <!-- Future day entries go here -->